 - You can let your host know in advance that you may need to leave early.
 It will help you feel comfortable if you need to get home or to a quiet place and it can also help avoid any hurt feelings.

-We hope you will share other ideas you have to make the holidays more relaxed and joyful in the comments section below and to join the BrainLine community on Facebook, Twitter, YouTube, and Pinterest.
+We hope you will share other ideas you have to make the holidays more relaxed and joyful in the comments section below and to join the BrainLine community on Facebook, Twitter, and YouTube.